Non-Markovianity and memory enhancement in Quantum Reservoir Computing: Introduction

 Quantum non-Markovianity refers to the phenomenon in which the evolution of an open quantum system shows significant memory effects, so that its future behavior depends not only on its current state but also on its past history~\cite{Breuer2016,rivas2012open,devega2017dynamics,CHRUSCINSKI20221,Liu2011}.
 This can lead to revivals of coherence, entanglement, and other quantum properties that would otherwise decay ~\cite{Breuer2009,xu,wang,buscemi}.
 The mathematical characterization of various aspects of non-Markovianity has been an active area of research in recent years, and its role as a resource in quantum technologies has been shown to be highly context-dependent.
 It has been shown to be beneficial in quantum metrology~\cite{Alex2012}, control~\cite{Reich2015}, teleportation~\cite{Laine2014}, information processing~\cite{Bylicka2014}, computing~\cite{Dong2018}, and entanglement generation~\cite{Thorwart_2009}.
 However, it can also be detrimental in certain scenarios, such as inhibiting the emergence of synchronization~\cite{Karpat_2021} and negatively impacting specific classes of quantum algorithms~\cite{Rossi2018}.

-In this Letter, we demonstrate how non-Markovianity can enhance memory and, consequently, the performance of QRC.
+In this work, we demonstrate how non-Markovianity can enhance memory and, consequently, the performance of QRC.
 Specifically, we provide theoretical justifications and support our claims with both analytical and numerical results.
-Additionally, we propose potential implementations where non-Markovianity can be introduced and controlled through an embedding method~\cite{devega2017dynamics}.
+Additionally, we propose potential implementations where non-Markovianity can be introduced and controlled through an embedding method~\cite{devega2017dynamics}. \an{This newly introduced framework exploits a physical memory effect intrinsic to open quantum systems, a resource that has remained unexploited in previous reservoir computing architectures.
+By harnessing the information backflow that characterizes non-Markovian dynamics, our approach enables the reservoir to retain correlations with past inputs over extended timescales, overcoming the fundamental exponential memory decay inherent to Markovian quantum reservoirs.
+We demonstrate this advantage through two complementary implementations: first, an analytically tractable Quantum Residual Reservoir model that exhibits controlled memory revivals at prescribed delays (Sect.~\ref{Sec:QRS}), and second, an experimentally realizable embedded non-Markovian reservoir where tunable depolarizing channels allow seamless interpolation between Markovian and non-Markovian regimes (Sect.~\ref{Sec:EMB}).}